celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 [View on KarmaGAP](https://gap.karmahq.xyz/project/stable-sl)

 **General Feedback:**
-- I realize that you did not update the UI.
+- Update the UI to match OKX wallet or take OneRamp as example for clean design
 - I thought in your demo all of it was your app.
 - and that you build a wallet around the infra.
 - But realizing now, that there has not been an update and the user experience and the UI is still super clunky and does not look trustworthy.